nasa/openmct/platform/forms/README.md

 for structures as JSON when necessary.
 The string should be given in a form appropriate to pass to a `RegExp` constructor.

+## Toolbar structure

+A toolbar's structure is described similarly to forms, except that there is no notion of rows; instead, there are `items`.

+    {
+        "name": ... title to display for the form, as a string ..., "sections": [
+            {
+                "name": ... title to display for the section ..., "items": [
+                    {
+                        "name": ... title to display for this row ..., "control": ... symbolic key for the control ..., "key": ... field name in ng-model ...
+                        "pattern": ... optional, reg exp to match against ...
+                        "required": ... optional boolean ...
+                        "options": [
+                            "name": ... name to display (e.g. in a select) ..., "value": ... value to store in the model ...
+                        ],
+                        "disabled": ... true if control should be disabled ...
+                        "size": ... size of the control (for textfields) ...
+                        "click": ... function to invoke (for buttons) ...
+                        "glyph": ... glyph to display (for buttons) ...
+                        "text": ... text withiin control (for buttons) ...
+                    },
+                    ... and other rows ...
+                ]
+            },
+            ... and other sections ...
+        ]
+    }

+Note that `pattern` may be specified as a string, to simplify storing for structures as JSON when necessary.
+The string should be given in a form appropriate to pass to a `RegExp` constructor.

 ## Adding controls

 Four standard control types are included in the forms bundle: